 Building a custom home in Kelowna is not the same challenge as building in Vancouver or Calgary.
-The Okanagan's hillside topography, semi-arid climate, wildfire history, and lake-facing sites all create design conditions that are genuinely specific to the region.
-This post covers the key things to understand before starting a project in Kelowna or the broader Okanagan Valley.
+The Okanagan's hillside topography, semi-arid climate, wildfire exposure, and lake-facing sites all create design conditions that are genuinely specific to the region.
+This post covers what you need to understand before starting a project in Kelowna or the broader Okanagan Valley.

 Hillside sites and the Development Permit requirement

-A significant proportion of desirable building land in Kelowna sits on slopes.
-The city's Hillside Development Permit Area encompasses all properties with any portion of the lot having slopes exceeding 20 percent, and a development permit addressing specific design guidelines must be obtained before building permits can be issued for those sites.
-The guidelines are focused on minimizing cut and fill excavation, reducing the visual impact of retaining walls and grading, preserving existing vegetation, and ensuring that buildings are sited to minimize driveway length and grading disruption.
+A significant proportion of desirable building land in Kelowna sits on slopes, and the city's Hillside Development Permit Area encompasses all properties where any portion of the lot has slopes exceeding 20 percent.
+A development permit addressing specific design guidelines must be obtained before building permits can be issued for these sites.
+The guidelines focus on minimizing cut and fill excavation, reducing the visual impact of retaining walls, preserving existing vegetation, and ensuring buildings are sited to minimize grading disruption.

 Geotechnical reports are mandatory for all hillside permit applications in Kelowna, not only for slopes above 30 percent.
 A geotechnical engineer must confirm soil stability and slope safety, and their recommendations directly shape the foundation type and structural approach.
-On rocky hillside sites, this means engaging the geotechnical engineer early in the design process, before the architectural concept is fixed, so that foundation requirements do not force late redesigns.
+On rocky hillside sites, this means engaging the geotechnical engineer early — before the architectural concept is fixed — so that foundation requirements do not force expensive late-stage redesigns.

 The hillside requirement adds both time and cost to a project, but it also creates genuine architectural opportunity.
 A building that is thoughtfully sited on a slope, that steps with the terrain and creates different floor levels rather than flattening the site, will almost always be a more interesting and livable home than one designed for a flat lot and awkwardly imposed on the hillside.
-The design constraints of Kelowna's topography, treated seriously, produce better architecture.
+This is something we have seen consistently: the sites that seem most difficult to build on tend to produce the most compelling results when design is taken seriously.

 Wildfire resilience

-The 2023 McDougall Creek wildfire, which threatened West Kelowna and caused thousands of evacuations, was a stark reminder that building in the Okanagan requires a serious approach to fire resilience.
-BC's wildfire interface zone designation affects many Kelowna-area properties, and FireSmart guidelines increasingly influence both material selection and site design decisions.
+The 2023 McDougall Creek wildfire was a stark reminder that building in the Okanagan requires a serious approach to fire resilience.
+BC's wildfire interface zone designation affects many Kelowna-area properties, and FireSmart guidelines increasingly influence both material selection and site design.

 Wildfire-resilient architecture is not only about material choices, though those matter significantly.
-Non-combustible cladding systems, metal roofing, and protected eave soffits reduce ignition risk from ember transport, which is the primary mechanism by which homes in interface zones are lost.
+Non-combustible cladding systems, metal roofing, and protected eave soffits reduce ignition risk from ember transport — the primary mechanism by which homes in interface zones are lost.
 Site design also plays a role: defensible space around the building, firebreak landscaping, and the placement of decks and combustible elements relative to prevailing wind directions are all design decisions with real fire resilience implications.

-Anonymous Architecture designs for durability and long-term performance as a matter of practice.
 Our approach to material selection in Calgary's extreme climate translates directly to the Okanagan's fire interface context.
 Both environments reward material choices that perform reliably over decades rather than looking good at handover.
+Timelessness and durability are not separate from good design.
+They are part of it.

 Passive design and the Okanagan climate

 The Okanagan has one of Canada's most variable climates for a residential market.
-Summers regularly exceed 35 degrees Celsius, winters bring genuine cold, and the diurnal temperature swings in spring and fall are dramatic.
-A home that ignores passive design principles in this climate will be uncomfortable and expensive to operate.
+Summers regularly exceed 35 degrees Celsius.
+Winters bring genuine cold.
+Diurnal temperature swings in spring and fall are dramatic.
+A home that ignores passive design principles here will be uncomfortable and expensive to operate, and one of our consistent tenets across every project we design is natural ventilation — a well-ventilated home is a healthy one, and should rely as little as possible on cooling equipment.

 The Kelowna permit process

-The City of Kelowna's building permit process for a straightforward single-family home targets a review timeline of four to six weeks from complete application.
-Hillside Development Permit applications, which run in parallel with or ahead of the building permit, add time depending on the complexity of the site and whether variances are required.
+The City of Kelowna targets a four to six week review timeline from complete application for straightforward single-family homes.
+Hillside Development Permit applications run in parallel with or ahead of the building permit, adding time depending on site complexity and whether variances are required.
 The application must include architectural drawings, structural drawings with Letters of Assurance, a current title search, and the energy compliance report.
 Geotechnical reports must accompany applications for hillside sites.